menomi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-file 7: a program that prints the lowercase alphabet in reverse, followed by a new line. file 8:a program that prints all the numbers of base 16 in lowercase, followed by a new line. file 9:a program that prints all possible combinations of single-digit numbers. file 100:a program that prints all possible different combinations of two digits.
+file 7: a program that prints the lowercase alphabet in reverse, followed by a new line. file 8:a program that prints all the numbers of base 16 in lowercase, followed by a new line. file 9:a program that prints all possible combinations of single-digit numbers. file 100:a program that prints all possible different combinations of two digits.file 101:a program that prints all possible different combinations of three digits. file 102: a program that prints all possible combinations of two two-digit numbers.